aiguy110/mj_pdf_reader/README.md

 - [x] Changed the title format in the top bar to show the pages count first, and removed the '.pdf' form it.
 - [x] Fixed the (very annoying) issue with full screen mode being lost when the screen gets rotated.
 - [x] Added the functionality to restore the zoom level when rotating the device via a Snackbar prompt.
-- [x] Removed WhatsNew dependency (https://github.com/TonnyL/WhatsNew)
+- [x] Removed WhatsNew dependency. (https://github.com/TonnyL/WhatsNew)
+- [x] Removed Cyanea dependency. (https://github.com/jaredrummler/Cyanea)
 - [x] Fixed light / dark theming consistency problem by removing the ability to choose many different themes for the app. (in theory it could be added, but I don't want to spend time on it)
 - [x] Made the already unholy code further from cleanliness.
 (I went along with style, it really needs to be refactored)
 - [x] Forked and changed android-pdf-viewer library to achieve some of the above modifications.